codesidian/RPi-Tempira/README.md

 - Safe Room:
   - Solenoid locked door.
 Alarm sets 4 on each cornor to lock the door in place.
   - 3 factor authentication.
-Something you have (key card or fob) something you know (keypad) and something you have (finger print).
+Something you have (key card or fob) something you know (keypad) and something you are (finger print).
   - Camera on the door's exterior with a screen to monitor it in the room.
   - Two-way communication via microphone and speaker.